Macau arrests 17 in money laundering crackdown as China downturn fears grow

 Over the past week, China’s central bank and the public security ministry announced a new anti-money laundering pact and a three-month crackdown on underground banking.

-Macau police said they investigated five jewelry and telecommunication shops on Monday that were allegedly involved in fraudulent bank card usage.
+Macau police said they investigated five jewellery and telecommunication shops on Monday that were allegedly involved in fraudulent bank card usage.

 They seized 11 mainland card payment terminals for state-backed China UnionPay cards, records of illegal transactions and cash of 13.5 million patacas ($1.7 million), police said on their website.